 "To maximise profits, a timeshare company's logical course is to minimise expenditure wherever possible on resort standards.
 And to increase the annual charges the maximum they believe they can get away with".

-Over the decades, the travel industry has evolved significantly mostly driven by competition and consumer demand however, Mr Cooper explains that "timeshare owners are being left behind, without the standards, choice and flexibility enjoyed by regular holidaymakers".
+Over recent decades the travel industry has changed dramatically, driven by competition and consumer expectations.
+However, Mr Cooper says "timeshare owners are being left behind, without the standards, choice and flexibility enjoyed by regular holidaymakers".

 "Ironically the expensive memberships that once shielded timeshare owners from 'holidays from hell' have trapped them in some of the least acceptable holiday conditions available in modern times."